jackyzha0/jackyzha0.github.io/content/thoughts/Rhizome Research Log.md

 - Finished up CRDT implementation collection over at [[thoughts/CRDT Implementations|CRDT Implementations]]..
 I feel like I'm getting a better grasp at how to write op-based CRDTs but less so for state-based

 ### July 11th
-- Seems like there are a lot of open research questions in CRDTs that I could plausibly spend *years* working on (e.g. undo operations in CRDTs, encrypted CRDTs using homomorphic encryption)
+- Seems like there are a lot of open research questions in CRDTs that I could plausibly spend *years* working on (e.g. undo operations in CRDTs, encrypted CRDTs using homomorphic [[thoughts/encryption|encryption]])
 - I need to read more about this but it seems like most traditional consensus algorithms require synchronicity from all nodes for them to be considered honest.
 I wonder how we can reconcile this methods like CRDTs that allow for more asynchronous forms of consistency
 	- Is it possible to take advantage of the partially synchronous [[thoughts/system model|system model]] and having CRDT-like behaviour in async modes and Raft/Paxos-like behaviour during synchronous periods for compaction
 	- This is especially important as users will rarely have all (or even supermajority) of their nodes online at any given time.
 Will need to look into variations on Raft that tolerate live membership changes